asyncutils.console#

 Whether _pyrepl enhancements are available and allowed.

-LOCALS_HANDLERS: ClassVar[collections.ChainMap[str, _collections_abc.Callable[[dict[str, Any]], Any] | None]]#
+LOCALS_HANDLERS: ClassVar[collections.ChainMap[str, collections.abc.Callable[[dict[str, Any]], Any] | None]]#

 Add handlers for the module of your own console with native_handler and other modules with other_handlers.